-The Group's efforts to invest in human capital are disclosed in the above-mentioned Supplementary Principle 2.4.1 and on the "Sustainability Site" of the Company's website.
+In addition, the Group's efforts to invest in human capital are disclosed in the following Supplementary Principle 2.4.1 and in the above "Sustainability" section of the Company's website.

 - Investment in Intellectual Property, etc. -

 The Group actively utilizes IP (intellectual property such as characters) in advertising activities, etc. Recognizing that the protection and utilization of intellectual property is one of the important factors for the sustainable growth of the Group and the enhancement of our corporate value, we strive to appropriately protect the intellectual property rights that are the assets of the Group, and respect the intellectual property rights of third parties.